What are the responsibilities and job description for the Administrative Program Assistant II position at University of Connecticut (Uconn) Health?

 KNOWLEDGE, SKILL AND ABILITY:

-Considerable knowledge of office systems and procedures
+Considerable knowledge of office systems and procedures; considerable knowledge of proper grammar,

-Knowledge of the unit's policies and procedures
+punctuation, and spelling; knowledge of business communication; knowledge of the unit's policies and

-Ability to operate office equipment to include word processors, computer terminals and ability to use complex computer programs.
+processors, computer terminals and ability to use complex computer programs.

-REQUIRED EXPERIENCE AND TRAINING
+EXPERIENCE AND TRAINING

 GENERAL EXPERIENCE:

-Three (3) years' experience above the routine clerk level in office support or secretarial work.
+Three (3) years experience above the routine clerk level in office support or secretarial work.

-College training may substitute for the General Experience based on fifteen (15) semester hours equaling one-half (1/2) year of experience.
+College training may be substituted for the General Experience on the basis of fifteen (15) semester hours

 Why UConn Health